Golemancer-Ctrl/wc-notetaker-11/README.md

 ## Description

 Over the course of this assignment I have picked up a better understanding of basic routing.
+Unfortunately I am unable to get the hang of routing without an attached database.

 ## Installation

-Go to the live site at [placeholder].
+Go to the live site at [https://golemancer-ctrl.github.io/wc-notetaker-11/].

 ## Credits